AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-ai-assistant.md

 * Discovering courses about company policies without browsing the entire catalog
 * Guding her to the appropriate section of a course without making her watch hours of video

-## How does the AI Assistant uses content
+## How the AI Assistant uses content

-The AI Assistant helps you find accurate answers quickly while you learn.
-To use it effectively, you should understand what content the assistant uses, what it does not use, and how it generates responses.
+The AI Assistant finds accurate answers from your learning content.
+Here's how it works.

-### What content does the AI Assistant use
+### What content the AI Assistant uses

 The AI Assistant answers questions using only the learning content enabled by the account administrator.
-The content from the catalog is indexed.
+Content from the selected catalogs is indexed.

-The AI Assistant analyzes your assigned learning content to generate focused and contextual responses.
+The AI Assistant analyzes your assigned learning content to generate focused, contextual responses:

-* Every response includes citations that reference the original source content.
+- Every response includes citations that reference the original source content.
-* You can select a citation to navigate directly to the relevant course, module, or document.
+- You can select a citation to navigate directly to the relevant course, module, or document.
-* Citations help you verify information and explore additional context when needed.
+- Citations help you verify information and explore additional context when needed.

 ### Streaming responses

-A streaming response means the AI Assistant delivers the answer progressively as it is generated, so users can start reading the response immediately without waiting for the entire answer to finish loading.
+The AI Assistant delivers answers progressively as they're generated, so you can start reading immediately without waiting for the entire response to load.

 ### Citations and source transparency

 Every AI Assistant response includes citations that link directly to the original course, module, or learning object.
-Citations allow you to:
+Citations let you:

-* Select an inline citation number to jump to the exact referenced section
+- Select an inline citation number to jump to the exact referenced section.
-* Open the full source list by selecting Show Sources at the bottom of the response
+- Open the full source list by selecting **Show Sources** at the bottom of the response.
-* Verify information and explore additional context from the authoritative source
+- Verify information and explore additional context from the authoritative source.

->[!IMPORTANT]
->
+> **IMPORTANT**
->The AI Assistant provides answers based on content enabled by the administrator, but if a user lacks access to a referenced item, they will see a "not supported" message when opening it.
+> The AI Assistant provides answers based on content enabled by the administrator.
+If you don't have access to a referenced item, you'll see a "not supported" message when you try to open it.

 ## Built-in prompts

-The AI Assistant includes built-in prompts to help learners get started quickly with common questions and scenarios.
-These prompts guide learners on how to interact with the assistant and demonstrate the types of questions they can ask.
+The AI Assistant includes built-in prompts to help you get started quickly with common questions and scenarios.
+These prompts guide you on how to interact with the assistant and demonstrate the types of questions you can ask.

 ![Built-in-prompts provided by Learner Assistant](assets/built-in-prompt-new.png)

-Built-in prompts are customizable per account.
-Organizations can tailor them to reflect their learning goals, learner roles, terminology, or specific use cases.
-Administrators can work with their Customer Success Manager (CSM) to configure or update built-in prompts.
+Organizations can customize built-in prompts to reflect their learning goals, roles, terminology, or specific use cases.
+Administrators can work with their Customer Success Manager to configure or update built-in prompts.
+In the current release, you can't customize prompts directly in the Adobe Learning Manager interface.

-Prompt customization is managed at the account level and is not configurable directly within the Adobe Learning Manager user interface in the current release.

-## Administrator setup- Enable AI Assistant for learners
+## Set up the AI Assistant (administrators)

 ![AI-enabed Learner Assistant](assets/learner-ai-assistant-new.png)

-Administrators select which user groups and Internal catalogs can access the AI Assistant feature.
-They should ensure the catalogs assigned include only the learning content that is appropriate to be surfaced through AI responses and citations, and that those catalogs are Default, Internal, not Shared, Acquired, or External.
+Administrators select which user groups and **Internal** catalogs can access the AI Assistant feature.
+Make sure the catalogs you assign include only the learning content appropriate for AI responses and citations, and that those catalogs are **Internal** (not **Shared**, **Acquired**, or **External**).

-Before configuring the AI Assistant, confirm that you have administrator credentials and have identified which user groups and catalogs should have access to the feature.
+Before configuring the AI Assistant, confirm that you have administrator credentials and have identified which user groups and catalogs should have access.

 ### Configure AI Assistant access